GrantWinns/GrantWinns/README.md

 ## 👋 Hi, I’m Grant Winns

-I didn’t just stumble into technology, I fell in love with it at 14 when I built my first gaming computer.
+I fell in love with tech at 14, when I built my first gaming computer.

 When I was a kid, I taught myself QBasic, by being curios with desire to figure things out.